jaimefps/bootstrap_test/README.md

 # bootstrap_test
-Making a modern responsive webpage with bootstrap and parallax
+Making a modern responsive webpage with bootstrap and parallax.
+Content created with udemy tutorial on responsive design by Irfan Dayan.